D4-project/bgp-monitor/docs/home.md

 Border Gateway Protocol (BGP) is a standardized gateway protocol designed to exchange routing and reachability information among [autonomous systems](#autonomous-systems) (AS) on the Internet.

-BGP is classified as a path-vector routing protocol and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.
+BGP is classified as a path-vector routing protocol and it makes routing decisions based on paths, network policies, or rulesets configured by a network administrator.

 ### BGP AS Path